 The Family Life Services Clinic impacts the greater Ann Arbor region with life-saving and life-changing services and support.
-This is why we have prepared this community impact statement.

 Family Life Services Center is committed to building “communities of healing and hope by compassionately responding to human need in the spirit of Jesus Christ.”
 Our mission and values of providing pregnancy alternatives to abortion helps us reduce the negative impact of abortion in our community.

-ABORTION IMPACTS THE ANN ARBOR COMMUNITY
+ABORTION IMPACTS THE GREATER ANN ARBOR COMMUNITY

 ISSUES THAT CONTRIBUTE TO ABORTION